Collector's Guide: The Rolex GMT-Master Reference 1675 in Steel

 One of the most enchanting features of the reference 1675 is the colorful bezel insert.
 Each 1675 has a bidirectional rotating bezel.
 When considering Submariners or Sea-Dwellers, the aesthetic is much more constrained with each bezel insert beginning its life in black (with exception to the full black bezel inserts in GMTs thought to be seen as early as the 169s).
 By comparison, GMT bezel inserts would come out of the factory in a range of colors.
 These bezel inserts are made from anodized aluminum and Rolex made the switch from the original bakelite bezels on the reference 6542 due to the famous claim from an American that the radioactive materials in the bezel caused cancer and health problems for his family and him.

 In the gilt era of circa 1960 through 1966, through early matte dials up the mate late 1960s, the triangles at 12 o’clock on the bezel inserts are slightly smaller than on later GMT-Master inserts and show blue color above them.
 The later examples have the top of the triangle touching the top edge of the bezel insert.
-The gilt 1675 inserts examples often feature an auburn tone of reddish-orange.
+The gilt (and early matte) 1675 inserts examples often feature an auburn tone of reddish-orange.
 The red-orange or blue can fade and wear, making each insert unique.
 Ironically, it is often the case where one of the two colors maintains a strong coating.

 The quintessential “Pepsi” with the classic blue and red bezel insert is the most consistent variant one can expect to find, and can be seen across much of the production run.
 It is an easy color combination to love and it is quite astounding to compare the different shades of blues vs reds and numerals.

 Pepsi GMT-Master ref.
-1675 circa 1977-1978 (5.17M Serial)>
+1675 circa 1977-1978 (5.17M Serial)

 Rolex GMT-Master “Matte Dial MK II” reference 1675 circa 1972.